mir-dataset-loaders/mirdata/docs/source/tutorial.rst

 Iterating over datasets and annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-all the data could be accessed with load_ methods.
 In general, most of the datasets are based on the track concept.
 Each track has an audio with his own annotations.

-With the .load_tracks() method all the tracks (audios and annotations) can be loaded as a dictionary structure.
+With the ``load_tracks()`` method all the tracks (so including their respective audio and annotations) can be loaded as a dictionary structure.

 .. code-block:: python